Whether your goal is to get bigger and stronger, or improve power and explosiveness for sports, you want to see progress — and pronto.

 But building muscle efficiently requires more than just putting in time at the weight rack.
 Along with your strength training regimen, diet and lifestyle choices all play important roles.

-(Pro tip: If you’re serious about building serious muscle, try LIIFT4™, an efficient, no-nonsense workout with Super Trainer Joel Freeman that combines weightlifting and calorie-burning high-intensity interval training (HIIT).
+If you’re serious about building serious muscle, try LIIFT4, a new program coming soon with Super Trainer Joel Freeman that combines weightlifting and calorie-burning high-intensity interval training (HIIT).

 But before you even start thinking about how to build muscle, it’s instructive to know the primary factors that determine just how much of it you can gain.

 3 Factors Affecting Muscle Growth

 These are the main criteria dictating increases in muscle size, or hypertrophy — and two of them are outside your control.

 Simmer down — we’re talking gender.
 The male persuasion unsurprisingly has a decided advantage when it comes to building muscle.
 That’s due in large part to far greater levels of testosterone and a higher red blood cell count among men than women, who typically have to go to more extraordinary lengths to gain size.

 Similar to the way it governs how much hair you get to keep, heredity determines how much muscle you can develop.
 Thanks to genetics, a segment of the populace is born with a higher number of type II, or fast-twitch, muscle fibers, which have the greatest potential for growth.